142 W. Walnut, Long Beach, NY 11561

 Notes: * Free parking must be found on the streets.
 Handicapped spaces are located on each block.

-We noted ramps down to the beach and an abundance of benches looking out at the water.
-There are so many benches that, if you look down the boardwalk, it appears that there is one continuous bench.
+We met our friends and went for a leisurely walk on the Boardwalk, along the 3.5 miles of beach.
+There are so many benches lining the boardwalk that if you look down the boardwalk it appears that there is one continuous bench.
 How great is that for stopping to rest, and enjoying the beautiful view!

-Following is some detailed information about what we found on the boardwalk.
+Following is some information regarding what we found on the boardwalk.

-At National Boulevard (where the Allegria Hotel is) are the three, single-occupancy, handicapped-accessible restrooms (no baby-changing facilities) and a “Gentle Brew,” open during the season from 6:00am – 9:00 pm.
+At National Boulevard (where the Allegria Hotel is) are the three, single-occupancy, accessible restrooms (no baby-changing facilities).

-Walking east, at Grand Boulevard, is a mulit-stall, handicapped-accessible restroom and a “Beach Local Café.” (not open yet)
+Walking east, at Grand Boulevard, is a multi-stall, accessible restroom.

-At Magnolia Street, we found a large playground.
+At Magnolia Street, there is a large playground.

-Heading west from National Boulevard (Allegria Hotel), we noticed that the Boardwalk changes from all wood to wood with concrete outer lanes for a bit.
-I must confess I did not notice exactly where this ends, but it returns to all wood at some point eastbound.
+Heading west from National Boulevard (Allegria Hotel), the Boardwalk changes from all wood to wood with concrete outer lanes for a bit.
+I must confess, I did not notice exactly were this ends, but it returns to all wood at some eastbound point.

-The building at Riverside Boulevard has multi-stall, handicapped-accessible restrooms (with baby-changing facilities) as well as the “Surf Club” (not yet open).
+The building at Riverside Boulevard, has multi-stall, accessible restrooms (with baby-changing facilities.)

-Lincoln Boulevard has multi-stall, handicapped-accessible restrooms and another snack bar “S & S.” These are the last restrooms as you walk east.
+Lincoln Boulevard has multi-stall, accessible restrooms.
+These are the last restrooms as you walk east.

-As always, we at Destination Accessible urge you to check a venue’s website, http://www.longbeachny.gov">www.longbeachny.gov, when planning a visit, to “know before you go.”
+As always, we at Destination Accessible, advise you to check a venue’s website, http://www.longbeachny.gov">www.longbeachny.gov, when planning a visit, to “know before you go.”